-Gynecologic Oncology is one of four divisions in the Department of Obstetrics and Gynecology at the University of Florida College of Medicine, Gainesville, Florida.
+Gynecologic Oncology is one of five divisions in the Department of Obstetrics and Gynecology at the University of Florida College of Medicine, Gainesville, Florida.
 As Board-certified Gynecologic Oncologists, Dr. Jacqueline Castagno and Dr. Joel Cardenas-Goicoechea specialize in the treatment of patients with invasive gynecologic cancers including cancers of the uterus, cervix, vagina, ovary, fallopian tube, vulva, and gestational trophoblastic disease.
 We utilize surgery, radiation therapy and chemotherapy for the treatment of gynecologic cancers.
 Patients are seen on Monday, Wednesday, and Friday at the UF Health Women’s Center Medical Plaza.

 As experts in gynecologic cancers, the fellowship-trained University of Florida physicians at the Gynecologic Cancer Program have a long history of treating the most challenging patients.
 They provide specialized treatment, delivered in one of the most advanced cancer facilities in the nation: Shands at the University of Florida, rated as one of the “Best Hospitals in America” for cancer care by U.S.News & World Report.